 In the operation, which is called a Wertheim’s hysterectomy (or an extended hysterectomy) the womb and all local pelvic lymph nodes are removed as well as a cuff of vagina.
 Sometimes, it may be safe to leave the ovaries in.
 An advantage over radiotherapy is that the vagina remains moist and pliable (albeit shorter), whereas it tends to become dry and can be contracted after radiotherapy.
 The complications of surgery are those of any major abdominal/pelvic operation but also include the possibility of some leg swelling due to the removal of some lymph nodes which are shared by the pelvis and legs; this is rarely severe.
 Sometimes the control of the bladder is affected by this operation and the patient has to self-catheterise post-operation, occasionally permanently.

 Radiotherapy is an alternative to surgery and has comparable cure rates which are 80% for stage 1 and 60% for stage 2 disease.
 Radiotherapy usually starts with external beam therapy which comprises a long course of outpatient radiotherapy.
 The patient attends each week day and lies on a treatment couch, whereupon a beam treats from the front, the sides and often the back to concentrate the ionising radiation dose on the central pelvis where the womb lies, and encompasses the regional pelvic lymph nodes.
-Each day the treatment is directed at the same place and slowly (in a fashion which is better tolerated by the normal pelvic contents than a small number of large treatments) the dose builds up on the cancer and proves ultimately fatal for the growth in the majority of cases.
+Each day the treatment is directed at the same place and slowly in a large number of small daily treatments (referred to a ‘fractions’ by the doctor) – in a fashion which is better tolerated by the normal pelvic contents (particularly the gut that is lying in the pelvis) than a small number of large treatments; the dose builds up on the cancer and proves ultimately fatal for the cancer in the majority of cases.

 The rationale of this brachytherapy is that it allows the delivery of a very high dose of ionising radiation, which is concentrated on the cervix and rapidly tails off as one goes away from the cervix. .
 By the inverse square law (the law that says that if you are in a ship at sea and you treble your distance from a lighthouse, then the intensity of the lighthouse beam reduces to one ninth) the intense dose of radiation is confined to the local region around the cervix.
 It has been found that brachytherapy alone yields less good results than the combination with the external beam therapy because the external beam course treats disease wider of the cervix (i.e. it treats the early spread e.g. to the pelvic lymph nodes).